bszarlej/flame_camera_tools/README.md

 # Features
 - Smooth Follow: The camera smoothly follows a target component, adjusting the speed based on the distance.
-- Area Follow: The camera follows a target component only after the target moves outside a specified rectangular area.
-This is useful for creating "dead zones" where the camera does not immediately follow the target.
+In addition, you can specify a dead zone in which the camera does not follow the target.
 - Shake Effect: Apply a shake effect to any PositionProvider.
 - Zooming: Zoom in/out.
 - Rotating: Rotate the camera by an angle.